serverpod/relic/README.md

 - Strongly typed APIs with validated HTTP headers.
 - Simplified interface for setting up routing and middleware.
-- HTTP bodies have a unified encoding model.
+- Unified encoding model for HTTP bodies.
 - Built-in trie-based router, which improves performance.
-- Static file handling supports cache busting and etags.
+- Static file handling with support for cache busting and etags.
 - Built-in support for WebSockets.
-- Improvments in hot reload and running with multiple isolates.
+- Improvements in hot reload and running with multiple isolates.

 ## Quick start